Ernyoke/certified-aws-advanced-networking-specialty/11-cost-management/dx-cost-management.md

 ## Transit Gateway Billing

 - For a single region:
     - TGWs are billed per an hourly charge per attachment.
-The account, who ones the entity which is attached to the gateway, will be charged
+The account, who owns the entity which is attached to the gateway, will be charged
     - TGWs are also billed on per a GB processed data.
 The account who owns the TGW is charged
     - For VPN attachments there are additional VPN charges.
 These are same charges which would apply to a VPN connected to Virtual Private Gateway
 - For TGW peering cross region: